meister03/Discord-Live-Stats/readme.md

 ```cli
 npm i discord-live-stats
 ```
-- Typings are on Work for more TypeScript-Devs
+- Typings are on Work for TypeScript-Devs

 # Getting Started:
 First of all, you have to create a new File, which can be named `server.js`.